AidaRazak/Javers/Part1/README.md

 1. Creating deck .(✅)
 2. Random the card in the centre.(✅)
 3. Random the card in players hand.(✅)
-4. Database for who moves first.
+4. Database for who moves first.(✅)
 5. Clockwise-based turns.
 6. Winner of the round and game clear.